Will Painted Cabinets Peel or Chip?

 If you are reading this because your cabinets are already peeling or chipping, you are not alone.
 This is one of the most common calls we get.
 A previous painter used the wrong product, or a DIY paint job is falling apart, and now the cabinets look worse than before they were painted.

 The good news: we can fix it.
 The failed paint must be completely removed — we strip, sand, and prep the surface back to bare wood or sound substrate.
 From there, we rebuild the finish system from scratch using our standard 2K polyurethane process.
-The result is a permanent finish that will not repeat the failure.
+Starting from sound substrate with proper prep gives the new finish a durable foundation.

 Important note: cabinets with peeling paint require more prep work than cabinets with an intact original finish, which does affect pricing.
-But fixing a failed paint job with the right coating system is still far cheaper than replacing the cabinets entirely.
+But fixing a failed paint job with the right coating system is still typically less than replacing the cabinets entirely.

 Our 5-Year Written Warranty

-Every Parallel Painting project comes with a 5-year written warranty covering peeling, chipping, and adhesion failure.
+Every Parallel Painting project is backed by a 5-year written warranty, signed by Tyler.
 This is not a handshake or a verbal promise — it is a signed document.
-We offer this warranty because we are confident in our coating system, our prep process, and our craftsmanship.
-When the chemistry, the preparation, and the application are all done right, there is nothing to worry about.
+We stand behind the work because we trust our Italian 2K polyurethane — a factory-grade, two-component catalyzed coating — together with our thorough prep and our craftsmanship.
+Owner-operated, CSLB #1015608 since 2016.

 Related Resources

-- What Is 2K Polyurethane? — Complete guide to the factory-grade coating system.
+- What Is 2K Polyurethane? — Complete guide to the factory-grade Italian 2K polyurethane we spray on every cabinet.

 - Cabinet Painting vs Refinishing vs Refacing — Compare all your options.